Surgical Sperm Retrieval (PESA and TESA)

 A fine needle is inserted into the testis and sample of tissue are obtained by gentle suction and examined under the microscope.
 If sperm are not found, a small tissue sample (testicular biopsy) is taken through a small incision in the scrotum and testis, sperm can then be extracted from the tissue.
 The cut is stitched back together with a couple of stitches, which self dissolve in about 10 days.
 Finding sperm in the testicular tissue can be a laborious process.
 Surgically retrieved sperm are immature and incapable of fertilization by conventional means.
 Fertilization is achieved using ICSI, this involve injecting a selected sperm into the cytoplasm of a mature egg.

-Any spare sperm or testicular tissues may be frozen for later use, thus avoiding a repeat of surgical sperm retrieval procedure.
+tissues may be frozen for later use, thus avoiding a repeat of surgical sperm retrieval procedure.